 For how long have I not fully used my main muscles?

-Is this life-long problem or an acquired dysfunction (developed over time, or triggered by a specific incident)?
+Is this life-long problem or an acquired dysfunction that may have developed over time or been triggered by a specific incident?

 "What has my body been through over the years?"

-TRAUMA → Injury, accident, abuse, surgery, strain, exertion.
+TRAUMA → Injury, accident, abuse, surgery.
 Stress, fear, the things that make us tense, flinch, freeze-up.
-Awkward positions, .
+Awkward positions, shocks, strains, exertions.

 "How much damage am I carrying around?"